Patients Referral Guidelines:

 The post follows international training guidelines.

-To date 10 trainees fully completed training (now in consultant posts) and five complete in 2017/18.
+To date 140 trainees fully completed training (now in consultant posts) and two complete in 2020.

 The team regard training as an essential way to improve care to children with neurological conditions – we are keen to set up links with other centres throughout Africa and offer training experiences either through attachments to our department or through invited training workshops via the African Paediatric Fellowship Program.